B i o

 In 2010 she met Ananda Yogiji in Eugene, Oregon.
 Realizing their powerful potential together, they joined forces musically and entered into what was also to be a profoundly creative love relationship, that merged career and personal life.
 In just over 9 years together, they released 11 mantra albums on Sounds True, Spirit Voyage and independently.
 When her younger daughter graduated high school in 2012, Lakshmi left her 'day job' at Coconut Bliss and they began touring together full-time.

 They established their 'Altar of Love' weekend retreats, which included a Sacred chant concert, yoga, mantra and singing workshops, performing live 'Kirtronica' for ecstatic dance and a closing cacao ceremony.
 They toured regularly on the West Coast USA, Hawaii, and have led Altar of Love retreats also in Bali and Guatemala.
 They have played and taught yoga at numerous festivals, including Bhakti/Shakti Fest, Sat Nam Fest, Beloved Festival, Oregon Country Fair, Bali Spirit, Prana Fest, Hanuman Festival and Telluride Yoga Festival, among others.
 They have been pioneers in bringing music and conscious businesses together, especially on their USA west coast tours.
 Their sponsors have included Coconut Bliss, Medicinal Foods, Blue Lotus Chai and Jem Organics.

-In addition to regularly performing with Ananda, Jaya Lakshmi continues to explore her unique individual expression as a singer, songwriter, musician and composer with her upcoming solo recordings and performances.
+Even though their relationship has currently shifted to a friendship, they still manage to create music and work together.
+Jaya Lakshmi continues to explore her unique individual expression as a singer, songwriter, musician and composer with her upcoming solo recordings and performances.